DiGergo/milestone-3/README.md

 ## Testing

+* HTML and CSS codes were validated by W3C-tools.
 * The testing of the site was manually conducted.
 All the CRUD features work as expected.
 * The responsiveness of the site could be imporved, but is acceptable like this.
+* Manual testing was conducted by my friends and family members on different phones.

 **Ux Stories**

 * Adding recipes : Working as expected, all the data entered by the user is pushed to Mongo database.
 * Reading recipes : Working as expected, all the data previously entered is loading properly from tha database.
 * Editing recipes : Working as expected, the changes made by the user is then updated in the database.
 * Deleting recepies: Working as expected, the chosen recepe is deleted from the database.

 **Different Browsers**

 * I checked the site on the most popular browsers and they seem to be working good.
 * On phone screen should be a bit more adjusted, but it's working.

 ## Deployment

+* To protect my passwords and personal data I placed my environment variables in a gitignore file.
+* After setting debug to false I made my last push to heroku and github.
 * The webpage is deployed using Heroku web services.
 * I used Github for version control and hosting page.